Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Experiments

 \paragraph{Qualitative comparison.} Figure~\ref{fig:vis_comp} presents visual comparisons of image restoration results on the FHDMi and UHDM datasets.
 Compared with existing methods, our Freqformer not only removes moiré more effectively, preserves fine details with high fidelity, but also mitigates the effects of color distortions and recovers the true color representation, resulting in more realistic and visually pleasing outputs.
-Competing methods such as OSEDiff, AdaIR, MoCE-IR, and FHDe$^2$Net all struggle with moiré patterns that are embedded within the original content.
-Although ESDNet-L performs better than the other baselines, it still leaves behind residual moiré artifacts, as observed in the top two rows of Fig.~\ref{fig:vis_comp}.
-Moreover, as illustrated in the last row, ESDNet-L and all other baselines exhibit moiré-induced color distortions and fail to restore the original colors accurately.
-In contrast, our method successfully eliminates both the moiré patterns and color distortions.
-These results demonstrate Freqformer's superior ability in both artifact removal and detail restoration, consistent with its leading quantitative performance in PSNR, SSIM, and LPIPS.
+Competing methods such as OSEDiff, AdaIR, MoCE-IR, and RRID all struggle with moiré patterns that are embedded within the original content.
+Although ESDNet-L performs better than the others, it still leaves residual moiré artifacts, as observed in the top two rows of Fig.~\ref{fig:vis_comp}.
+Moreover, in the last row, ESDNet-L and all other baselines exhibit moiré-induced color distortions and fail to restore the original colors accurately.
+In contrast, our method successfully eliminates both the moiré patterns and color distortions, demonstrating Freqformer's superior ability in both artifact removal and detail restoration, consistent with its leading performance in PSNR, SSIM, and LPIPS.

-\paragraph{Model Complexity.} As compared in Tabs.~\ref{tab: main_tab} and~\ref{tab: comparison}, our proposed Freqformer not only has fewer parameters compared to state-of-the-art image restoration methods such as AdaIR, MoCE-IR, and OSEDiff, but also achieves a smaller size than ESDNet-L, while delivering superior performance comparable to the small variant of ESDNet.
-Moreover, Freqformer requires only 2.49 TFLOPS to process 4K images in the UHDM dataset, which is on par with ESDNet (2.24T) and significantly lower than that of its large variant (3.68T), as well as AdaIR (31.06T) and MoCE-IR (5.43T).
+\paragraph{Model Complexity.} As compared in Tabs.~\ref{tab: main_tab} and~\ref{tab: comparison}, Freqformer not only has fewer parameters compared to MopNet, MBCNN, AdaIR and MoCE-IR, etc, but also achieves a smaller size than ESDNet-L, while superior to both ESDNet and ESDNet-L. Moreover, Freqformer requires only 2.46 TFLOPS to process 4K images, which is on par with ESDNet (2.24T) and lower than ESDNet-L (3.68T), AdaIR (31.06T) and MoCE-IR (5.43T).
+In addition, for 4K image inference, Freqformer achieves an inference speed of 0.58 s/image, which is slower than that of ESDNet-L (0.25 s/image).
+Freqformer requires fewer FLOPS but is slower, likely due to the standard attention operations being less optimized for operator fusion, kernel scheduling, and hardware acceleration than purely convolution-based models.
+This will be one of our future optimization directions.